OWASP/ASVS/5.0/en/0x12-V4-Access-Control.md

 ## Control Objective

-Authorization is the concept of allowing access to resources only to those permitted to use them.
+Authorization is the concept of allowing access only to those permitted.
 Ensure that a verified application satisfies the following high-level requirements:

-* Persons accessing resources hold valid credentials to do so.
+* Document access control rules, including decision-making factors and environmental contexts.
-* Users are associated with a well-defined set of entitlements.
+* Users access only permitted access based on defined entitlements.
-* Access control policy metadata is protected from replay or tampering.

-Access control deficiencies are unlikely to be discovered using generic automated testing tools.
-Verifying the requirements in this section will either require manual or manual assisted testing or alternatively a robust series of automated end-to-end access control tests which validate the effectiveness of the access controls under various scenarios.
-Integrating these tests into the continuous integration/continuous deployment (CI/CD) pipeline will make it easier to validate these requirements on an ongoing basis.
+Due to complexity, manual or assisted testing is recommended, with automated end-to-end tests in the CI/CD pipeline for continuous validation.

 ## V1.4 Access Control Documentation

+Comprehensive access control documentation is essential to ensure that security decisions are consistently applied, auditable, and aligned with organizational policies, reducing the risk of unauthorized access by making security requirements clear and actionable for developers and administrators.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |